 CSOC – Cyber Security Operations Centre

-The Cyber Security Operations Centre (CSOC) was established in the Australian Signals Directorate (ASD, formerly DSD) as an initiative of the Australian Government’s Defence White Paper to mitigate the cyber threat to Australia’s national security.
+The Cyber Security Operations Centre (CSOC) was established in the Australian Signals Directorate (ASD) as an initiative of the Australian Government’s Defence White Paper to mitigate the cyber threat to Australia’s national security.

 The role of the Cyber Security Operations Centre

 - to provide government with a better understanding of sophisticated cyber threats against Australian interests

 - to coordinate and assist operational responses to cyber events of national importance across government and systems of national importance.

 CSOC operations also complement ASD’s other information security activities.